|On this page…|

 Therefore, a 95% confidence interval for the correlation coefficient between LSAT and GPA is [0.33 0.94].
 This is strong quantitative evidence that LSAT and subsequent GPA are positively correlated.
 Moreover, this evidence does not require any strong assumptions about the probability distribution of the correlation coefficient.

 Although the bootci function computes the Bias Corrected and accelerated (BCa) interval as the default type, it is also able to compute various other types of bootstrap confidence intervals, such as the studentized bootstrap confidence interval.

 Similar to the bootstrap is the jackknife, which uses resampling to estimate the bias of a sample statistic.
 Sometimes it is also used to estimate standard error of the sample statistic.
 The jackknife is implemented by the Statistics Toolbox function jackknife.

 The jackknife resamples systematically, rather than at random as the bootstrap does.
 For a sample with n points, the jackknife computes sample statistics on n separate samples of size n-1.
 Each sample is the original data with a single observation omitted.

-In the previous bootstrap example you measured the uncertainty in estimating the correlation coefficient.
+In the bootstrap example, you measured the uncertainty in estimating the correlation coefficient.
 You can use the jackknife to estimate the bias, which is the tendency of the sample correlation to over-estimate or under-estimate the true, unknown correlation.
-First compute the sample correlation on the data:
+First compute the sample correlation on the data.

 The sample correlation probably underestimates the true correlation by about this amount.